felixlinker/emblem-scope/authenticated-digital-emblem-scoping.md

 3. Develop protocol extensions for distributing and communicating emblems through existing networking transports that are determined to meet the requirements from Section 1.
 Work with existing WGs that own the selected transport protocols.

 4. Describe any additional needs for developing, deploying, and monitoring a system in practice, including in times of conflict.

-### Out of scope

-* Technical protections against cyberattack
-  * Distinctive emblems and signs are protective because of international humanitarian law and the respect of those symbols.
-The group will not consider work on defining mechanisms to directly protect against cyberattack.

-* Deconfliction
-  * Notification or identification of physical resources or locations of people or resources to protect from physical attacks are accomplished through other methods, including physical emblems and deconfliction lines.
-This group will not design systems for labeling physical assets or indicating protection against physical or kinetic attack.